cosmifcozma/centurion-studio-app/README.md

 ## 💕 Support the project
-If you find this project useful, please consider ❤️ <a href="https://github.com/sponsors/cosmifcozma">sponsoring my work</a> or just support me on [Ko-fi](https://ko-fi.com/cosmifcozma).
+If you find this project useful, and you want to help me grow it, you can become a ❤️ <a href="https://github.com/sponsors/cosmifcozma">sponsor on GitHub</a> or just donate on PayPal.

 Your sponsorship will help me dedicate more time to maintaining the project and will encourage me to add new features and fix existing bugs.